fdel-ux64/fish-config/README.md

 ### `generate_password`
 Generate a secured password using pwgen, prompt for password length and number of passwords to generate if not provided.
-If pwgen is not installed, will print an error message and exit.
+Will print an error message and exit if pwgen is not installed.

 **Installation:**